HenryP8/Henry_NLP/README.md

 I created a decoder-only transformer, mostly following implementation details in the 2017 paper "Attention is all you need" by Vaswani el al..

 ### Data
-I used the CMU book summary dataset found [Here](https://www.cs.cmu.edu/~dbamman/booksummaries.html).
+I used the CMU book summary dataset.
 This dataset was chosen because it is relatively small (compared to the internet) and focused on a subset of English, which I hoped the transformer could pick up.

 ### Tokenization
 A pretrained HuggingFace tokenizer was used.
 I also tried with other tokenizers, but due to the limited size of the data, I beleive the pretrained tokenzier would more accurately describe English than a tokenizer trained specially on the dataset.